chaos-mesh/rfcs/text/2022-05-12-multi-cluster-support.md

 version of chaos mesh.
 It will install the same version of Chaos Mesh as the controller’s, which means if the version of controller is v2.2.0, it will install or upgrade the chaos mesh to v2.2.0 in the target cluster.
-The `configOverride` allows to override the default configurations.
-The full configuration is a combination of default configuration and the override.
+The `configOverride` allows to override the global configurations.
+The full configuration is a combination of the default configuration, the global configuration (provided through a constant configmap) and the override.
 We should provide an eliminated default configuration with the controller, as there are too many things not needed in the child chaos mesh.